 Even a dirty home can ‘look’ clean if it isn’t cluttered, and everything is put away.
 Try to make a home for all your possessions.
 Before you buy anything new, consider where you will put it or what it will replace.

-People who have clean make their bed as soon as they get out
+People who have clean homes make their beds as soon as they get out

 A tidy bed makes a world of difference.